Orange Citrus Tree Temperature Tolerance for Growth

 A lemon and lime tree can tolerate up to 32 degrees Fahrenheit on the lower side and freeze when temperatures drop below that.

 In general, different citrus trees have different tolerance levels.
-On the general side, citrus trees freeze when the temperatures hit below 26 degrees to 28 degrees Fahrenheit.
+On the general side, citrus trees freeze when temperatures hit below 26 to 28 degrees Fahrenheit.

-Therefore, making sure that the temperatures for which you are to grow your citrus trees are ideal and that the kind of citrus tree you have is tolerant to that climate is essential in thriving in the citrus tree growing business.
+Therefore, making sure that the temperatures for which you are to grow your citrus trees are ideal and that the kind of citrus tree you have is tolerant of that climate is essential to thriving in the citrus tree growing business.